 (3) The alternative is educationally sound and is consistent with the intent of the rule(s).

-(d) The commissioner shall notify the local school board chairperson and the superintendent in writing of the decision.
+(d) The commissioner shall notify the school board chairperson and the superintendent in writing of the decision.

-(e) If the commissioner denies the request, the chairperson of the local school board or designee may appeal the decision and request a state board hearing.
+(e) If the commissioner denies the request, the chairperson of the school board or designee may appeal the decision and request a state board hearing.
 The appeal shall be filed in writing with the office of legislation and hearings within 20 days of the receipt of the decision and shall specify the basis for the appeal.
 The office of legislation and hearings shall schedule a hearing on the appeal in accordance with timelines and procedures established in Ed 200.

 (f) Pursuant to RSA 21-N:11, III, any person directly affected by said decision may request a state board hearing.
 A request for a hearing shall be filed in writing with the office of legislation and hearings within 20 days of the decision and shall specify the basis for such hearing.
 The office of legislation and hearings shall schedule the hearing in accordance with timelines and procedures established in Ed 200.